hapijs/hapi/proposals/RFC.DeeperSimplicity.md

 ## Boil Down Middleware

-Currently, we have at least 6 types of middleware at various explicitly defined stages.
-None of them are flexible - only one function can occupy each slot (unless you wrap multiple in one... which becomes verbose and unwieldy).
+Currently, we have at least 6 types of middleware for various explicitly defined stages of the request pipeline.
+None of them are flexible - only one function can occupy each slot (unless you wrap multiple in one... which can become complicated and unwieldy).
 This reduces clarity, simplicity, and usability.

 Here are my proposed abstractions: